garyesmith/scrolling-map-game-engine-demo/README.md

 # Scrolling Map Game Engine Demo (jQuery)

 An implementation of a top-down scrolling map game engine, in a style reminiscent of the RPG exploration games I enjoyed as a kid in the 1980s.
-Implemented entirely client-side with jQuery, HTML, CSS, JSON configuration files, and some image assets.
-[Play a live demo here](https://www.garysmith.ca/demos/scrolling-map-demo/).{:target="_blank"}.
+Implemented entirely client-side with jQuery, HTML, CSS, JSON configuration files, and some image assets. <a class="button" href="https://www.garysmith.ca/demos/scrolling-map-demo/" target="_blank">Play a live demo here</a>.

 ![Scrolling Map Demo screengrabs](https://www.garysmith.ca/assets/demo-scroll-map-screen-grabs.png)